India's 'get well soon' budget boosts healthcare spending 135%, opens up insurance

 THUMBS UP FROM MARKETS

 India’s main stock indexes surged.
-The blue-chip NSE Nifty 50 index was 4.75% higher by 0945 GMT, and was set to clock its best one-day gains since April last year.
-The S&P BSE Sensex climbed 4.94%.
+The blue-chip NSE Nifty 50 index was 4.7% higher in its best performance on budget day in at least two decades.
+The S&P BSE Sensex climbed 5%.

+Graphics: Nifty 50's best budget day in at least 26 years -

 But, bond yields jumped after the government announced plans to raise additional funds from the market over the next two months.